 The dolphin as an animal totem expresses happy playfulness, sharpness of mind, and humor.
 As a spirit guide, “dolphin comes to those who need to reclaim their voice, communicating in effective, honest ways.”
 (Source)

-Customers tell me the Playful Dolphin Cremation Urn expresses all those things: the kindred nature of our relationship with dolphins as well as their unique spiritual gift of helping those in grief reclaim their voices.
-It’s made of metal, and painted in the rich colors of the sun setting over a tranquil sea.
-A silhouetted dolphin leaps in joy in the last rays of the evening.
-Just as the Santa Rosa and Maui Beach these cremation urns can be engraved with up to three lines of text (a total of 99 characters, counting spaces and punctuation).
+Customers tell me the Bronze Dolphin Cremation Urn expresses all those things: the kindred nature of our relationship with dolphins as well as their unique spiritual gift of helping those in grief reclaim their voices.
+This bronze metal sculpture features twin dolphins leaping in joy and riding a wave in the last rays of the evening.

 Stay tuned for the next installment of the end of summer series, where I look at another wonderful memory of walking the shore: collecting sea shells.
 Until then, take time to enjoy the waning days of summer!